Noli me tangere (Correggio): Description

-The picture illustrates the story of that first Easter morning.
-Jesus has greeted Mary by name, and she has instantly recognized the risen Christ.
-Sinking on her knees, she would have impulsively stretched out her hands to him, but he repels her with a gesture.
+The picture faithfully illustrates the narrative as told in the Gospel of John.
+Mary is depicted in the moment of her recognition of Jesus.
+She is struck to her knees and leans towards him, but Jesus repels her with a slight gesture.
 Awe-struck, she gazes into his face, while he explains the message she is to carry to the disciples.

-The risen Lord is clad in but one garment, a heavy mantle, knotted at the waist.
+Christ wears a heavy mantle knotted at the waist.
 The upper part is slipping from his shoulders, leaving the torso bare.
-The beauty of the form is reminiscent of a Greek statue.
-On the ground beside him are some garden tools, a hoe and a spade, and beyond these lies a straw hat.
-These things explain why Mary, blinded and confused with weeping, supposed that it was the gardener who spoke to her.
+The style of the body and clothing of Christ bear the influence of Greek sculpture common to Renaissance art.
+The figure in general features resembles the Christ type which is illustrated in Correggio's Ecce Homo.
+He is shown without any crucifixion wounds.
+On the ground beside him are a hoe, spade, and straw hat.
+These garden tools reference Mary's initial confused supposition that Jesus was a gardener.

-Christ's attitude and gesture emphasize the meaning of his words.
-The body sways slightly to one side, as if shrinking from Mary's touch.
-He still holds his right hand outstretched, as when he said "Touch me not."
-And now he raises his left arm, and pointing heavenward declares that he is about to ascend to his Father.
-He seems to speak gently as to a child, and looks down into Mary's face with a smile.
+Christ's attitude and gesture non-verbally communicate his words from the Gospel.
+The body sways slightly to one side, as if shrinking from Mary's touch, and he holds his right hand outstretched, keeping her away.
+This gesture expresses the titular "Touch me not."
+His left arm points heavenward, indicating his ascension yet to come.
+His demeanor is gentle and fatherly, looking down into Mary's face with a soft smile.

-The young woman is richly arrayed in a brocade dress, cut so as to show her beautiful neck and arms.
+Mary is richly arrayed in a brocade dress, cut so as to show her neck and arms.
+Her body and gaze are oriented totally towards Christ.
 A mass of wavy golden hair falls over her shoulders and upon her bosom.
-Her tapering wrists and delicate hands indicate gentle blood, but her features are somewhat heavy, and the face would not attract by its beauty.
-The rapt expression of devotion is what makes it interesting.
-The whole attitude expresses complete self-forgetfulness.

-The lithe and youthful figure of Christ has a high full forehead over which the parted hair is brushed in curves and a small mouth with the gentle smile.
-The figure in general features resembles the Christ type which is illustrated in the picture of Ecce Homo.
+Her expression is that of rapt devotion and complete self-forgetfulness.
+The background is spacious and picturesque, holding considerable compositional weight.
+The large tree behind Christ throws his figure into sharp relief.